Get Started With The Basics

 The Wisconsin Procurement Institute (WPI), a non-profit organization established in 1987, is an outgrowth of then Congressman Les Aspin’s efforts to help Wisconsin businesses win federal contracts, especially defense contracts.

-WPI’s mission is to assist Wisconsin businesses in creating, developing and growing their Federal, State and Local Government sales, revenues, profits and jobs.
+WPI’s mission is to assist Wisconsin businesses in all of Wisconsin’s 72 counties to create, develop and grow their Federal, State and Local Government sales, revenues, profits and jobs.
 We do this by providing:

 - Strategic, objective, and practical business advice and technical expertise as it relates to entering or growing the Government market.

 - Technical training and education in locating and analyzing market intelligence and process.

 - Knowledge and training required for small and disadvantaged businesses to increase their competitiveness and success in the Government market.